promcon/website/README.md

 ## Prerequisites

-You need to have a working Ruby environment set up and then install the necessary gems:
+You need to have a working Ruby environment setup and then install the necessary gems:

 ```bash